Cyberpunk 2077: Financials

 Cyberpunk 2077 received eight million pre-orders on all platforms, of which 74% were digital, and it received more pre-orders than The Witcher 3: Wild Hunt; one third of PC sales were through GOG.com.
 In June 2019, the game's pre-orders quickly climbed to the top of Steam's best-seller list in China.
 A year later, the game had more pre-orders in China than any other country, despite it not being approved for sale in China at the time.
 CD Projekt Red has stated that digital preorders for the title alone recouped the game's production cost as well as the game's 2020 marketing cost.
 According to a CD Projekt investors call, sales saw a drastic decline four days after release owing to the technical issues present.
 After the launch, analyst estimations for sales over 12 months fell from 30 million to 25.6 million.

 In Japan, the PlayStation 4 version of Cyberpunk 2077 sold an estimated 104,687 physical units during its debut week, making it the second best-selling retail game of the week in the country.
 The game passed 13 million units sold in December 2020.
 It had the biggest digital game launch of all time, selling 10.2 million digital units, and grossed in digital sales by 31 December 2020.
 By September 2022, the game had sold over 20 million units.
 As of October 2023, it has sold over 25 million units.
-CD Projekt announced the game had sold 30 million copies by November 2024, making it one of the best-selling games of all time.
+CD Projekt announced the game had sold 30 million copies by November 2024, over 35 million a year later, and 40 million by July 2026, making it one of the best-selling games of all time.

-In October 2023, CD Projekt Red revealed that they have spent $125 million on Cyberpunk 2077 since launch, accounting for updates and bug fixes.
-The base game cost $174 million to develop and $142 million to market, the development and marketing of Phantom Liberty cost roughly $85 million alone.
+In October 2023, CD Projekt Red revealed that it had spent $125 million on Cyberpunk 2077 since launch, accounting for updates and bug fixes.
+The base game cost $174 million to develop, while the development and marketing of Phantom Liberty cost roughly $85 million.
 The game's total production cost is said to have been between $436 million, and around $440 million, making it one of the most expensive video games to develop.